Tulip-Dev/tulip/docs/python/gettingstarted.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 The Tulip Python bindings can also be used through the classical Python Interpreter.
-But some setup has to be done before importing the :mod:`tulip` module.
+But some setup has to be done before importing the Tulip modules.

-First, the path to the :mod:`tulip` module must be provided to Python.
+First, the path to the modules must be provided to Python.
 In the following, <tulip_install_dir> represents the root directory of a Tulip installation.
-The Tulip Python module is installed in the following directory according to your system :
+The Tulip Python modules are installed in the following directory according to your system :

         * Linux : <tulip_install_dir>/lib/python